Apply for an ARDF Grant

 Describe each of the ways that this project will directly bring a positive change in peoples’ lives in 12 months and over the longer term.
 Please use measurable life change indicators (i.e. spiritual, economic, health etc.) to show the direct impact of the project activities on:

 How will you pay for ongoing program costs once funding through ARDF ends?
-Since the vast majority of our grants are for one year only, sustainability is a critical issue to ensure that no dependence is created.
+Since the vast majority of our grants are for under two years, sustainability is a critical issue to ensure that no dependence is created.

 What is your current annual budget, including your sources and uses of funding?
 Will you be able to provide your organization’s financial statements for the past 3 years?
 If not, please explain.
 Inability to provide these documents will not necessarily disqualify a proposal as long as the reason is understood and found to be acceptable.
 However, in the event of funding approval, plans must be made to correct the specific situation that justified the exception.